AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/schedule-a-recurring-batch-campaign.md

    ![](assets/image2014-9-22-11-3a41-3a49.png)

-1. Laat Herhalen om de 1, selecteer Maandag en klik op Opslaan.
+1. Laat om de 1 keer herhalen, selecteer Maandag en klik **Opslaan**.

    ![](assets/image2014-9-22-11-3a41-3a53.png)